zhengwei302/zhengwei302.github.io/_posts/2026-06-27-hci-existential-shift.md

     <div class="col-sm mt-3 mt-md-0">
         <figure>
             <img src="/assets/img/B1.png" class="img-fluid rounded z-depth-1" alt="A bridge of intent">
-            <figcaption class="caption text-center">A designed, hand-sketched visualization of the new HCI—a complex, layered bridge of data and geometry flowing from a cloud of abstract human intent, blending organic lines with architectural data structures, rather than simple command execution.</figcaption>
+            <figcaption class="caption text-center">A designed, hand-sketched visualization of the new HCI—a complex, layered bridge of data and geometry flowing from a cloud of abstract human intent, blending organic lines with architectural data structures, rather than simple command execution (Gemini generated image).</figcaption>
         </figure>
     </div>
 </div>